 If, however, you need this coverage for a long duration of time for things like income replacement and legacy, a term life plan may be better for you if you prioritize returns and don’t mind taking on more risk to invest.

 As we’ve seen in the Buy-Term-Invest-The-Rest v.s.
-Wholelife video:
+Wholelife article:

 If you intend to be covered for a lifetime, term life will be better if you can earn a return of more than 6% a year.

 That said, in theory, earning 4, 6, 8 or even 10% a year seems very doable.
 In practice, it is not as easy as it seems because of discipline and emotional factors that may impede your performance.

 Contrary to popular belief, the market does not always go up and there are periods where the market returned 0% return for a long duration.

 Unfortunately, the majority of the people out there do not have the know-how to invest and neither do they want to put in the time to learn and do their market research which brings me to my last point.